Cult-Classic 'Rehnaa Hai Terre Dil Mein' gets a comic version!

 The comic frames feature the introduction of Maddy’s character, with the growth of the storyline along the way, while incorporating dialogues and the ever-so-loving songs, all with some punny twist.

-Following the movie’s original story, the series of comics also wrapped on a happy ending for the lead pair, as the two unites.
+Following Rehnaa Hai Terre Dil Mein’s original story, the comic version also wrapped on a happy ending for the lead pair, as the duo unite.

 In the final picture of the shared gallery, the streaming platform prompted social media users to watch the romance drama, which is available on its portal.
 “Watch the full movie to see how 21 years later too, it’s still hamare dil mein”, it mentioned.